-Fellows in Cardiovascular Disease are expected to participate in scholarly effort as part of their training.
-Towards this end, we provide six months of protected research time as a minimum, and we provide faculty mentorship in guidance of this experience.
-The six months generally occur in two blocks of three months.
-Fellows are expected to identify a faculty mentor at the end of their first year of fellowship training and are asked to work with that mentor towards identification of a scholarly project with concrete goals and objectives.
+Fellows are expected to participate in scholarly efforts as part of their training.
+Fellows identify a faculty mentor with overlapping scholarly interests by the end of their first year of fellowship training and work with that mentor towards identification of a scholarly project with concrete goals and objectives.
+This may include original research with development of an abstract and writing of a manuscript, development of a case report or review article, or writing a letter to the editor.

-Each year, at our end of year banquet, we honor one fellow with an award for outstanding scholarship, named for one of our prior faculty members, Dr. Nathan H. Carliner.
-A plaque resides within the Division of Cardiology commemorating this event.
+Each year, at our end-of-year banquet, we honor one fellow with an award for outstanding scholarship, named for Dr. Nathan H. Carliner, one of our former faculty members.
+A plaque resides within the Division of Cardiology commemorating the annual recipients of this award.